dustball/opencrisisline/README.md

 1. It should ring your phone.
 1. Optional: answer and talk for more than 15 seconds to trigger the 'call end' code

-In case of error, check Twilio's [error logs](https://www.twilio.com/console/debugger) as well as the web access logs (`tail -f ~/logs/*/https/error.log` on Dreamhost, for rexample).
+In case of error, check Twilio's [error logs](https://www.twilio.com/console/debugger) as well as the web access logs (`tail -f ~/logs/*/https/error.log` on Dreamhost, for example).

 ### Tested Configurations

 * Hosting platforms: Tested OK on Mint, Amazon AMI, and Dreamhost.
 * PHP: Tested OK on 7.5 and 7.7 but expected to work with all 7.x versions
-* MySQL: Tested OK on 5.7.28 but expexted to work any modern MySQL or MariaDB
+* MySQL: Tested OK on 5.7.28 but expected to work any modern MySQL or MariaDB